fazalmajid/edgewalker/README.md

 * It has no dependencies on Ansible or anything else exotic you need to add on your own machine, other than a SSH client.
 * It is just a shell script with little bits of Python thrown in like [Acme-Tiny](https://github.com/diafygi/acme-tiny), and easily auditable.

+While you can run the script again as your Let's Encrypt certificates expire (although it generates new credentials each time), I recommend simply destroying the VM and creating a new one.
+Of course, if you are running on physical hardware, you will want to rerun the script.

 ## Prerequisites

 You need: